-Therefore, assessment of expected credit loss on loans and advances to customers was a key area of judgment for the Bank's management.
+Therefore, assessment of expected credit loss on loans and advances to customers was a key area of judgment for the Group's management.

-Information on expected credit loss and risk management policies is included in the Notes 3, 6 and 24 of the separate financial statements.
+Information on expected credit loss and risk management policies is included in the Notes 3, 6 and 23 of the consolidated financial statements.